BhargavAlois/react-form-crafter/readme.md

   }
 ```
 Layout key divides fields into several divisions. className key can be used to apply classes to individual section.
 (Below html code demonstrates row and col-4 classes applied to sections by use of schema).
-titleClass key can be used to give classes to title
+titleClass key can be used to give classes to title.

 ```HTML
 <div class="w-100 row justify-content-around">